NLnetLabs/routinator/source/configuration.rst

 -----------------------------------

-As explained in the :doc:`initialisation` section, the installation script will create a user *routinator* and place a configuration file at :file:`/etc/routinator/routinator.conf`.
-It contains the following options that are set explicitly:
+As explained in the :doc:`initialisation` section, the installation script will run as the user *routinator* and refer to the configuration file :file:`/etc/routinator/routinator.conf` which contains the following pre-configured options:

 .. code-block:: text